goodeggs/angular-validated-resource/README.md

       requestBodySchema: require './product_schemas/move/request_body.json' # JSON schema to use for validating
       responseBodySchema: require './product_schemas/move/response_body.json' # JSON schema to use for validating
 ```

+Note, if window.env is 'test', validation WILL NOT allow unknown fields.
+Otherwise, validation WILL allow unknown fields.

 ## Contributing